As Mariupol hangs on, the extent of the horror not yet known

 Over the weekend, Moscow had offered safe passage out of Mariupol — one corridor leading east to Russia, another going west to other parts of Ukraine — in return for the city’s surrender before daybreak Monday.
 Ukraine flatly rejected the offer well before the deadline.

-Mariupol officials said at least 2,300 people have died in the siege, with some buried in mass graves, but fears grew that the number could be far higher.
+Mariupol officials said on March 15 that at least 2,300 people had died in the siege, with some buried in mass graves.
+There has been no official estimate since then, but the number is feared to be far higher after six more days of bombardment.

 For those who remain, conditions have become brutal.
-The bombardment has cut off Mariupol’s electricity, water and food supplies and severed communication with the outside world, plunging residents into a fight for survival.
+The assault has cut off Mariupol’s electricity, water and food supplies and severed communication with the outside world, plunging residents into a fight for survival.

 “What’s happening in Mariupol is a massive war crime,” European Union foreign policy chief Josep Borrell said.